Get a free quote 877-850-1231

 Florida to Tennessee Vehicle Transport FAQs

-Getting your car ready for shipping from Florida to Tennessee is easy when you follow these key steps:
+Preparing your vehicle for transport from Florida to Tennessee is straightforward.
+Follow these simple steps:

-Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and brake fluid.
-Make sure your battery is secure and fully charged.
+Check fluids and battery: Ensure your car has adequate fuel (about ¼ tank), and the battery is charged.
+Your vehicle needs to start and drive onto the carrier.

 Yes, your vehicle is fully insured during transport from Florida to Tennessee.
-All Sherpa Auto Transport carriers must carry a minimum of $1,000,000 in liability insurance and $100,000 in cargo insurance.
+Sherpa Auto Transport requires all carriers to carry comprehensive insurance coverage to protect your vehicle throughout the journey.

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.